Tags

 Remove

-tag removes the spanned range from Bluehawk output. remove
+The remove tag removes the spanned range from Bluehawk output. remove can be

 helpful for hiding assertions and state setup from user-facing code samples.